 The system is also scalable.
 Features such as spatial diversity, cloud computing, flexible data downloads, and high data and network availability not only accommodate growth but make it suitable for both government and commercial users.
 Moreover, the Atlas platform reduces network latencies through a strategically mapped antenna system.

 The Quintillion ground station currently operates on both S and X bands with its 3.7-meter antenna.
 In the near future, it will also include Ka band frequencies.

-S band frequencies operate on a spectrum between 2 GHz and 4 GHz and are frequently used for multiple satellite types, including geostationary satellites and LEOs.
+S band frequencies operate on a spectrum between 2 GHz and 4 GHz and are frequently used for multiple satellite types.
 S band is often used by the shipping, aviation, and space industries for supplying real-time data.
 This frequency is resilient to various types of environmental interference, including rain fade and fog.

 Ka bands operate at an even higher frequency of 18GHz-26.5GHz.
 Ka bands are often utilized by law enforcement radars.
 In satellite applications, it is often used for short-distance communication and supports high input and high-resolution data.

 The Quintillion ground station is backed up and connected to major internet exchanges in the lower 48 via fiber.